Lead Paint Removal Cost

 £420

-Lead removal can cost anywhere from £70 to £770, depending on your chosen removal method, the condition of the existing lead paint, and the size of the affected area.
+Lead removal costs anywhere from £70 to £770.
+The prices you're quoted will depend on your chosen removal method, the condition of the existing lead paint, and the size of the affected area.

-On average, lead paint removal costs between £6.30 to £11.80 per square foot of affected wall.
-If you opt for sealing instead of lead paint removal–a process where the original lead paint is temporarily ‘sealed’ in with encapsulation paint (epoxy, polymer or cement-type materials)–this will commonly cost around £230.
+On average, lead paint removal costs between £6.30 and £11.80 per square foot of affected wall.
+If you opt for sealing instead of lead paint removal, a process where the original lead paint is temporarily ‘sealed’ in with encapsulation paint (epoxy, polymer or cement-type materials), this will commonly cost around £230.

-Although you can remove lead paint as a DIY project if you follow strict health and safety guidelines, we recommend hiring specialised contractors due to the toxic nature of lead dust and the associated health risks, which outweigh potential cost savings.
+This is not a DIY job.
+We always recommend hiring specialised contractors for this task due to the toxic nature of lead dust and the associated health risks, which outweigh potential cost savings of doing the job yourself.

 Lead Paint Removal Prices